najens/movie_trailer_website/README.md

      "1000_CR0,0,673,1000_AL_.jpg"),
     "https://www.youtube.com/watch?v=4sj1MT05lAA")
 ```
-Then update the list of movies to include the updated instances.
+Then update the list of movies to include the updated instances and save the file.
 ```
 # Store the instances of the Movie class in a list called movies.
 movies = [lion_king, inception, lotr_fellowship, up, dark_knight, gladiator]